sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 ## Source Code

-I started first by checking out the source code to see if there was any low hanging fruit I could grab.
+I started first by checking out the source code to see if there was any low-hanging fruit I could grab.
 The app is written using Python using the Django framework.
-I cloned the source from Github and used the tool bandit to scan the repo.
+I cloned the source from Github and used the tool Bandit to scan the repo.
 ```bash
 git clone https://github.com/pritunl/pritunl/tree/master
 cd pritunl